-If you have a claim which falls within the Guarantee of Title provisions of the Land Transfer Act 1952 you may be entitled to bring an action for recovery of damages against the Crown.
+If you have a claim which falls within the guarantee of title provisions of the Land Transfer Act 2017 you may be entitled to claim compensation from the Crown.

-The claim may fall under one of the following grounds:
+A claim for compensation may be made under one of the following grounds:

-- Mistakes or Omissions by the Registrar-General of Land – section 172(a)
+- loss or damage as a result of an error, wrongful act or omission by the Registrar-General of Land (RGL) – section 58(1)(a)

-The Solicitor-General and the Registrar-General of Land will then decide whether or not to admit the claim, in whole or in part.
-If the claim is refused, the claimant may choose to proceed with the action for recovery of damages in the High Court.
+If the amount claimed exceeds $10,000, the Attorney-General and the RGL will then decide whether or not to admit the claim, in whole or in part.
+If the claim is refused, the claimant may choose to proceed with the action for compensation in the High Court.

-Land Information New Zealand strongly recommends that anyone proposing to make a claim under these provisions seek independent legal advice before doing so.
+Land Information New Zealand strongly recommends that anyone proposing to make a claim under these provisions seeks independent legal advice before doing so.

 This is a general description of the procedure for making a claim for compensation under the Land Transfer Act 2017.
 For further information, contact the Office of the Registrar-General of Land - email email@example.com.